 SATRA conducts a wide range of floorcoverings testing and evaluation, including physical, light reflective, UV, flammability, chemicals and VOC, and slip resistance testing, to ensure products are safe to use and fit for purpose and meet appropriate industry specifications.
 A comprehensive floorcoverings testing and performance evaluation service is available for all types of flooring in both the domestic and commercial sectors.
 We can test to UK, European and international standards.
-SATRA is a Notified Body for EN 14041 and can assist in CE marking requirements under the Construction Regulation (305/2011).
+SATRA is a Notified Body for EN 14041 and can assist in CE marking requirements under the EU Construction Products Regulation (305/2011).

 SATRA also undertakes research in the flooring sector with developments such as the biomechanical wear tester and life cycle analysis.